Delaware man accused of dragging Wellesley officer during traffic stop held without bail

 Pilecki says Newton has a “lengthy criminal history, nothing in Massachusetts, but throughout the East Coast.”

-The Wellesley police officer who was injured during the initial motor vehicle stop was released from the hospital with non-life-threatening injuries and is recovering at home.
+The Wellesley police officer who was injured during the initial motor vehicle stop, Mark DeBernardi, was released from the hospital with non-life-threatening injuries and is recovering at home.

 “The officers every day put their life on the line,” Pilecki said.
 “Thankfully, the officer is doing OK but they just don’t know what they’re going to encounter when they make that initial stop.”